October's migrant, refugee flow to Europe roughly matched whole of 2014

 The largest group by nationality are Syrians, accounting for 53 percent of arrivals, as a result of the civil war that has driven hundreds of thousands from their homes.
 Afghans come second, making up 18 percent of the total.

-The flow of refugees into Europe, however, is still dwarfed by the numbers in Syria's neighbors.
+The flow of refugees into Europe, however, is still dwarfed by the numbers in Syria's neighbours.
 Turkey, Lebanon and Jordan have Syrian refugee numbers exceeding 2 million, 1 million and 600,000 respectively.

 Globally, 60 million people are refugees or displaced within their own country, not counting economic migrants.